2sang/markdown-notes/machinelearning/RL1.md

 #### Introduction

+Same problem -> decision making. across many field. optimal way to make decision.
+Many different fields.

+What makes RL different from other ML paradigms?

+-   there is no supervisor, only a reward signal
+-   Feedback is delayed, not instantaneous
+    maybe many steps later, you'll actually see that decision was bad or good.
+-   Time really matters (sequential, non.i.i.d data) Specifically, RL is different from the fact that it changes Environment.

+Optimize sequence of decisions!

 RL is based on **reward hypothesys**
 Reward: is a scalar feedback signal.
 At each step t, the agent: